eerotal/LibreSignage/README.rst

 all
   The default rule that builds LibreSignage.

-configure
-  Run the LibreSignage configuration utility.
-Running this manually is not normally needed since all the scripts run it if no existing config is found.

 install
   Install LibreSignage.
 This copies the LibreSignage disribution files into a virtual host directory in */var/www*.

-distrib
-  Build the LibreSignage distribution.
-You can pass ``NODOCS=y`` with this rule if you don't wan't to compile the LibreSignage documentation files.

-verify
-  Run the LibreSignage PHP source verification script.
-This checks the PHP files for syntax errors and also performs some additional source checks.

 utest
   Run the LibreSignage unit testing scripts.
 Note that you must install